rutopio/EmojiSalon/README.md

 npm start

 # build a single html page
+# if failed, delete public and .parcel-cache folder and retry
 npm run build
 ```

 ## How it works?

-COLR (Color) and CPAL (Color Palette) are font technologies introduced by Microsoft to enable the use of multi-colored glyphs and emoji in fonts.
+`COLR` (Color) and `CPAL` (Color Palette) are OpenType technologies introduced by Microsoft to enable the use of multi-colored glyphs and emoji in fonts.
 These technologies are used to create fonts that contain multiple layers of color information, allowing for complex and vibrant color rendering.
 User can change the layer's color by override `@font-palette-values` attribute.

 For example:

 ```
 @font-palette-values --overridePalette {
   font-family: "Noto Color Emoji";
   base-palette: 0;
   override-colors:
     0 #00ffbb,
     1 #007744;